comparisons

 Lightning Assist vs Typinator — detailed comparison

-aText is among the cheapest paid text expanders — the one-year license is only a few dollars.
+aText is among the cheapest paid text expanders — a one-time payment of just a few dollars.
 It covers the basics: abbreviation expansion, variables (date, clipboard, fill-in), and some formatting.

 Pros: